nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to description a certain file using the absolute file path.
+1. User requests to tag a certain file using the absolute file path.
 2. HelloFile recognises the file path to be valid.
-3. HelloFile creates the description and display the fileInfo.
+3. HelloFile creates the tag and display the fileInfo.

     Use case ends.